saivijayragav/Hello-World/README.md

 # Let's Do It
 Hello Guys!,
         My name is Sai Vijay Ragav.
 I started programming only few months ago.
 I started with Python language.
-        This a repository where I had stored my some of my Python Projects.
+        This a repository where I had stored some of my Python Projects.